Australian English: Regional variation

 Although Australian English is relatively homogeneous, there are some regional variations.
 The dialects of English spoken in the various states and territories of Australia differ slightly in vocabulary and phonology.

 Most regional differences are in word usage.
 Swimming clothes are known as cossies, //ˈkɔziːz// togs or swimmers in New South Wales, togs in Queensland, and bathers in Victoria, Tasmania, Western Australia and South Australia.
 What Queensland calls a stroller is usually called a pram in Victoria, Western Australia, South Australia, New South Wales, and Tasmania.

-Preference for some synonymous words also differ between states.
+Preference for some synonymous words also differs between states.
 Garbage (i.e., garbage bin, garbage truck) dominates over rubbish in New South Wales and Queensland, while rubbish is more popular in Victoria, Tasmania, Western Australia and South Australia.

 Additionally, the word footy generally refers to the most popular football code in an area; that is, rugby league or rugby union depending on the local area, in most of New South Wales and Queensland.
-More commonly "rugby" is used to distinguish rugby union from "footy" which refers to the more popular rugby league.
+More commonly rugby is used to distinguish rugby union from footy which refers to the more popular rugby league.
 Footy commonly is used for Australian rules football elsewhere however the term refers to the both prominent codes, rugby league and Australian rules football, interchangeably, depending on context of usage outside of regional perrameters.
-In some pockets of Melbourne & Western Sydney "football" and more rarely "footy" will refer to Association football although unlike more common international terminology, Australian English uses the term soccer and not football or footy.
+In some pockets of Melbourne & Western Sydney football and more rarely footy will refer to association football although unlike more common international terminology, Australian English uses the term soccer and not football or footy.
 Beer glasses are also named differently in different states.
 Distinctive grammatical patterns exist such as the use of the interrogative eh (also spelled ay or aye), which is particularly associated with Queensland.
 Secret Santa and Kris Kringle are used in all states, with the former being more common in Queensland.